-As I explained in another post, I cannot recommend pre-booking of tours – and of hotels, for that matter – in Perú.
-You will pay a much higher price when booking on the internet.
+As I explained in another post, pre-booking tours – and of hotels, for that matter – in Perú can sometimes be a bit more expensive.
+You might pay a higher price when booking on the internet.
 Just go to one of the offices and bargain a little bit and you’ll be much better off.

 I did the tour with Colcandina Travel and it was fine.
 The price seemed not so bad, but I’m sure you can bargain a bit when you don’t book the tour on the internet but just walk in at their office.
 Remember: There is competition on the spot that does not have the means to advertise on the internet.

 They also offer hiking tours through the Canyon.
 Sounds alluring, but keep in mind that any form of physical activity is much more exhausting due to the altitude.